MichaelChaoLi-cpu/On-road_Transportation_PM2.5/README.md

 We thank Jos Lelieveld, Andrea Pozzer, and other authors for providing the Raster data of PM2.5-related premature deaths.
 We also thank all abovementioned data providers for making their data public and for enabling this research to be possible.

+## Cite our Article
+Li, C., Managi, S., 2021.
+Contribution of on-road transportation to PM2.5.
+Scientific Reports 11.

 ## Contact Us:
 - Email: Prof. Shunsuke Managi <managi@doc.kyushu-u.ac.jp>
 - Email: Chao Li <chaoli0394@gmail.com>